carbon-language/carbon-lang/lld/docs/NewLLD.rst

 LTO is implemented by handling LLVM bitcode files as object files.
 The linker resolves symbols in bitcode files normally.
-If all symbols are successfully resolved, it then calls an LLVM libLTO function with all bitcode files to convert them to one big regular ELF/COFF file.
+If all symbols are successfully resolved, it then runs LLVM passes with all bitcode files to convert them to one big regular ELF/COFF file.
 Finally, the linker replaces bitcode symbols with ELF/COFF symbols, so that they are linked as if they were in the native format from the beginning.